Sign up to our Newsletter

 Final Thoughts

 Knowing the LSAT test dates is your first step to acing the test and getting into the law school of your dreams.
-Whether you’re taking the LSAT in 2022 or 2023, ensure you register for your test on time.
+Whether you’re taking the LSAT in 2024, ensure you register for your test on time.
 Good luck!

 Schedule A Free Consultation